 The more buzz a movie gets, the more people go to see it.
 When you see a couple shots in a row that you have preferred to see first in the full feature, that’s the goal of buzz.

 An international trailer for writer/director Andrew Dominik

 , who stars as hitman Jackie Cogan, recently discussed how Dominik chose to approach the film:

 Well, what Andrew wanted to do with this film was interesting: He wanted to talk about America—and America as a business—but he wanted to hide it within this low-end crime drama.
 We in America have some grand ideals—and some very strong ideals—but a lot of times, those ideals are used for marketing.

-The tough, tight crime thriller also stars Richard Jenkins, James Gandolfini, Ray Liotta, Scoot McNairy, and Ben Mendelsohn.
+The tough, tight crime thriller also stars Richard Jenkins, James Gandolfini, Ray Liotta, Scoot McNairy

 A deep-dish genre piece, Killing Them Softly opens November 30th, 2012.